Freed Chinese cartoonist refuses to be cowed by Internet crackdown

 In another drawing, a police officer is seen playing with a machine that catches stuffed toys with a metal claw.
 The machine is called "500 catch".

-China's top court and prosecutor have said people will be charged with defamation if online rumours they create are visited by 5,000 Internet users or reposted more than 500 times.
+China's top court and prosecutor have said people will be charged with defamation if online rumors they create are visited by 5,000 Internet users or reposted more than 500 times.

 Wang said he knows his work has the potential to anger government officials and could put him in jeopardy, but at the same time, he cannot imagine a life of not drawing.